-From your Cruising Captain
+From the Cruising Captain

-Cruising Captain: Norman Plotkin
+Cruising Fleet Captain: Norman Plotkin

 Having grown up in South Florida, my family was always on the water in a boat.
 Starting at age 7 or 8, I was racing Opti prams.
 Being fair-skinned – I often got very sunburnt.
 I remember having to wear long sleeve shirts and put thick zinc oxide on my nose.
 I am paying the price now as an adult and have to visit my dermatologist several times a year to get inspected and have precancerous spots removed.
 I have learned now to be careful about my sun exposure.